gabzo7378/Proyecto-IS/backend/tests/DASHBOARD-FIX.md

 El dashboard admin estaba fallando con el siguiente error:

 ```
-Expression #16 of SELECT list is not in GROUP BY clause and contains nonaggregated column 'academia_v2.a.attendance_pct' which is not functionally dependent on columns in GROUP BY clause; this is incompatible with sql_mode=only_full_group_by
+Expression #16 of SELECT list is not in GROUP BY clause and contains nonaggregated column 'academia_final.a.attendance_pct' which is not functionally dependent on columns in GROUP BY clause; this is incompatible with sql_mode=only_full_group_by
 ```

 ## Causa del Problema